 2. Send Personal Holiday Greetings to Your Valuable Customers

 During the holidays, people send holiday greeting cards to their loved ones.
-At the same time, receiving them don’t appear to be an annoyance.
-Take advantage of this holiday cheer by sending your loyal customers a personalized greeting via social media or email.
+At the same time, receiving them doesn’t appear to be an annoyance.
+Take advantage of this holiday cheer by sending your loyal customers a personalized greeting via social media or email marketing.
 The purpose is to show your gratitude for their continued support of your business.
 In the message, you can add the following content:

 1. Introduction to your upcoming promotions

 2. Inclusion of products they’re purchased before along with product recommendations

 If you don’t exactly know who your loyal customers are, you can make a customized segmentation.
 It only takes a few minutes to identify them using tools like MailChimp.
 This segmentation can be used to see your customer’s behavior, and you’ll be able to discover your frequent buyers.